 I have trained in relational supervision with Karl Gregory and Sheila McCarthy-Dodd and describe myself as compassionate and supportive and my approach as relational.
 My aim in supervision is to create a safe, non-shaming environment where practitioners can trust that their vulnerability is welcomed and their abilities are recognised and validated.
 A place where supervisees can develop their practice and grow and transform as practitioners.
 I believe that supervision is a place for learning and discovery through reflection and self-enquiry, for both the supervisee and the supervisor.
 Supervisees have described me as trustworthy, experienced, mature, supportive, responsible, compassionate, facilitative, confidence building and restoring.

+I have worked in a variety of settings and organisations so I have extensive experience of working with a broad range of issues, with diverse groups of people which gives me some insight and understanding into the types of challenges counsellors and other practitioners may face in this line of work.
 I have experience in providing supervision and reflective practice for individuals and groups of practitioners and professionals including: counsellors, art therapists, teachers, pastoral staff and middle to senior managers for schools in Bristol.
+I supervise practitioners in private practice, as well as practitioners working in counselling organisations, schools, universities and trainee counsellors.
 I have extensive experience of working in education and a comprehensive understanding of the pressures and demands of working within these organisational settings and systems.
-I have supervised counsellors of children and young people for counselling and mental health organisations in Bristol.
 I have also completed advanced safeguarding training with the Bristol City Safeguarding Board.